iluwatar/java-design-patterns/execute-around/README.md

 > Basically it's the pattern where you write a method to do things which are always required, e.g. resource allocation and clean-up, and make the caller pass in "what we want to do with the resource".

 **Programmatic Example**

+The Execute Around Pattern is a design pattern that is widely used in Java programming to manage resource allocation and deallocation.
+It ensures that important setup and cleanup operations are performed reliably around a core business operation.
+This pattern is particularly useful for resource management, such as handling files, databases, or network connections in Java applications.

 A class needs to be provided for writing text strings to files.
 To make it easy for the user, the service class opens and closes the file automatically.
 The user only has to specify what is written into which file.